Are you using the right credit card when ordering food for delivery?

 American Express Platinum: Best for Uber Eats

 If your preferred food delivery service is Uber Eats, the Amex Platinum is the card for you.
 It comes with up to $200 in annual Uber Cash credits — which are spread across all 12 months of the year at $15 a pop, plus an extra $20 in December — and you can use those credits on Uber Eats orders as well as Uber trips.
-Also, like the Amex Gold, you’ll get up to 12 months of an Eats Pass membership with the Amex Platinum, as long as you enroll by December 31, 2021.
+Also, like the Amex Gold, you’ll get up to 12 months of an Eats Pass membership with the Amex Platinum as long as you enroll by December 31, 2021.

 Because the Amex Platinum is an ultra-luxury travel card, that’s actually just the start of its benefits.
-You’ll also get up to $200 in airline fee credits, up to $100 in Saks Fifth Avenue credits, access to the American Express Centurion Lounges, access to Delta Sky Clubs (when flying Delta), access to Priority Pass lounges around the world (though not restaurants), Gold elite status at Marriott and Hilton and up to a $100 Global Entry or TSA PreCheck application fee credit.
+You’ll also get up to $200 in annual airline fee credits, up to $100 in annual Saks Fifth Avenue credits, access to the American Express Centurion Lounges, access to Delta Sky Clubs (when flying Delta), access to Priority Pass lounges around the world (though not restaurants), Gold elite status at Marriott and Hilton and up to a $100 Global Entry or TSA PreCheck application fee credit.

 But let’s be frank: The Amex Platinum isn’t a cheap credit card.
 At $550 a year, you’ll need to be able to take advantage of all its perks to make it worth the investment, and that’s not easy to do right now with travel at an ebb due to the pandemic.
 So you’ll need to consider this card an investment in the future when travel resumes more broadly, hopefully later this year.

-However, in the meantime, it helps that you’ll earn a welcome bonus of 75,000 points after you spend $5,000 in purchases on the Amex Platinum within the first three months after opening the account.
+However, in the meantime, it helps that you’ll get up to $30 a month in credits when you use the Amex Platinum to pay via PayPal between now and June 30, and a welcome bonus of 75,000 points after you spend $5,000 in purchases on the Amex Platinum within the first three months after opening the account.
 That’s easily enough to get you a pair of round-trip airline tickets anywhere in the country once planes get back into the air everywhere.

 Read CNN Underscored’s review of the Platinum Card from American Express.